amanr3277/amanr3277/README.md

 - Self-employed, Remote

 ### Data Science and Machine Learning Apprenticeship at ABES Engineering College
-- Worked on Data Science, Data Visualization, and Machine Learning projects.
+- Worked on Data Science, Data Visualization, and Machine Learning Fundamentals.

 ## Education
 - Bachelor of Technology, Computer Science and Engineering (AI and ML) at ABES Engineering College